ronaldbosma/azure-integration-services-quickstart/demos/demo-sample-application.md

    dotnet run
    ```

-When executing the tests from an IDE like Visual Studio, you can also view the request and response details in the test output window.
+When executing the tests from an IDE like Visual Studio, you can view the request and response details in the test output window.

 ### Review deployed resources